Create, assign, and manage roles

 -

-- Select All Groups to allow an administrator with this role to administer all groups.
+All Roles to allow users with this role to manage all users.

 -